brunocodutra/metal/doc/manual.md

 Be sure to check current compilation [status](\ref status) prior to cloning.
 }

-Metal may be used, as is, immediately after downloading, simpĺy add its `include` sub-directory to the include search paths of your compiler and you're all set.
+Metal may be used as is immediately after downloading, simply add its `include/` sub-directory to the include search paths of your compiler/project and you're all set.
 To ease integration, however, specially if your project uses [CMake], you might consider [installing](\ref installing) Metal system-wide.